 The honest answer: I might not be!
 The right editor is not just the person with the right qualifications, but someone you gel with, who “gets” your book and the way you write.
 The only way to tell if I’m the right editor is to apply for a free trial edit.
 A trial edit will give you a good sense of how I’ll edit your book, how I’ll treat your writer’s voice, and how I’ll go about doing your edit.
 And to figure out if we “gel” or not?
 Pay attention to how I communicate in emails and even on this website!
 Do you like my personality and tone?
 Do I come across as a person you can respect and get along with?
 Do you feel validated and seen as a writer?
 Only you can answer those questions through what you read and how I treat you.
 I hope my love for you as a human being and for your writing shines through!

 I have a project-based pricing model, which means I assess the project as a whole before I assign a cost (which is why it’s important that I see your entire manuscript before the sample edit or before I generate a quote).
 The rate I charge is customized for your particular project, and it factors in the following: the word count of your story, your desired turnaround time, and the cleanliness and complexity of your manuscript.
 If, for budgeting reasons, you need a ballpark cost, let me know, and I’ll be happy to provide you with a range that your project might fall into.
+And each of my services on this page includes a typical investment range stated as a per-word cost.

 I don’t have a minimum charge, as I price per project.
 That said, I typically don’t work with anything shorter than 5,000 words.
 (But exceptions can always be made for the right story!)